zzalscv2/athena-atlas/Generators/Pythia8_i/README.md

 ## Using a custom libPythia8 library

-Using a new copy of the Pythia8 library for testing is a bit more involved, because you will also need to check out the `Pythia8` externals package and override some paths to point at the new version.
-Here is a full set of commands to run (thanks to Marvin Flores), again starting from a new checkout of your Git Athena fork:
+Using a new copy of the Pythia8 library for testing can be a bit more involved, because you will also need to check out the `Pythia8` externals package and, depending on the release, also override some paths to point at the new version.
+Here is a full set of commands to run, again starting from a new checkout of your Git Athena fork:

     setupATLAS; lsetup asetup; lsetup git
     git atlas init-workdir https://:@gitlab.cern.ch/USERNAME/athena.git athena-py8custom
     cd athena-py8custom
-    git atlas addpkg Pythia8 Pythia8_i
+    git atlas addpkg Pythia8 Pythia8_i #< or just Pythia8 if you don't plan to implement changes in Pythia8_i

+From now on, the procedure depends on your release version: in all cases, be sure to have followed the above steps in a new terminal, where no other `asetup` commands have been called.
+Check also to work in a new, clean, `build` folder, where appropriate.

+### Older releases (development releases in R21)

-You now need to modify the project build instructions to pick up the external library override, by editing `athena/Projects/WorkDir/CMakeLists.txt`:
+If you really still need to use older R21 releases, you now need to modify the project build instructions to pick up the external library override, by editing `athena/Projects/WorkDir/CMakeLists.txt`:

 1. Just after `find_package( AtlasCMake QUIET )` add, for example,